 Gavin O’Reilly may sue over alleged data breach at INM

-Former INM chief executive Gavin O’Reilly is among three people who may sue over an alleged data breach at the media group.
+Former INM chief executive Gavin O’Reilly is among three people who may take legal action over an alleged data breach at the media group.

-Mr O’Reilly is among three people seeking High Court permission to use, in further legal proceedings, materials provided to them during a hearing to appoint inspectors to INM.
+Mr O’Reilly is seeking High Court permission to use, in further legal proceedings, materials provided to them during a hearing to appoint inspectors to INM.

 One of the entities against whom proceedings are contemplated is likely to be INM itself, the court heard.